maoberlehner/markus-oberlehner-net/content/blog/acceptance-testing-with-nightwatch-and-cucumber-setup.md

 By starting a sentence with the `When` keyword, we're describing the key user action we want to simulate, which is that the user enters an (invalid) email address.

 `And` can be used to avoid repeating keywords.
-In this case we want to specify a second user action and instead of using the `When` keyword a again, we can use `And` to achieve a more natural language.
+In this case we want to specify a second user action and instead of using the `When` keyword again, we can use `And` to achieve a more natural language.

 In the next line we're specifying the supposed outcome – again with using the `Then` keyword – which is that an error message should be visible.